Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

 ```

 ## Configure a service hook for PR events
-Service hooks are a Team Services feature that can alert external services when certain events occur.
+Service hooks are a VSTS feature that can alert external services when certain events occur.
 For this sample, you'll want to set up a service hook for PR events, so the status server can be notified.

 In order to receive the service hook notifications, you'll need to expose a port to the public internet.
 The [ngrok](https://ngrok.com/) utility is very useful for doing this in a development environment.